-In support of the University’s mission – to improve people's lives – the Center for Service-Learning and Civic Engagement, the Center for the Enhancement of Learning and Teaching, and the Office of Community Engagement will award $250-$1,000 in mini-grants to fund the design of new courses or the redesign of an existing course.
-These Service-Learning Mini-Grants provide funding to support University of Kentucky faculty and staff members’ efforts in designing a new course or redesigning an existing course that will aid students in accomplishing academic goals through service-learning.
+In support of the University’s mission – to improve people's lives – the Center for Service-Learning and Civic Engagement, the Center for the Enhancement of Learning and Teaching, and the Office of Community Engagement will award $500-$1,000 in mini-grants to fund the design of new courses or the redesign of an existing course.
+These Service-Learning Mini-Grants provide funding to support University of Kentucky faculty member's efforts in designing a new course or redesigning an existing course that will aid students in accomplishing academic goals through service-learning.

 - Allow innovative practitioners to develop service-learning courses as a way of teaching and learning that leverages community-based public problem-solving, generates higher order cognitive outcomes, and develops the “civic skills of critical thinking, public deliberation, collective action and social ethics" (Saltmarsh, 2002, p. viii).

 - Support faculty and departments with professional development opportunities and funding.

 - Better retain students by supporting faculty in their commitment to provide engaging educational practices.

 - Create mutually beneficial and sustainable college-community partnerships.

 - Disseminate best practices to the greater college community with the intention that high-impact practices be widely adopted.

 Designed and redesigned courses must include a significant service-learning or community-based learning component in order to be considered for a mini-grant.
 Grant-funded courses must be taught for one semester during the Spring 2021 semester.
 Grant recipients must provide a detailed plan for their course before delivering the course, and generate a detailed report assessing and evaluating the course after delivering the course.